TroyWilliams3687/documentos/en/documents/commands.md

 # Commands

 The system has a number of different commands that can be executed at the terminal.
+Operating the build system can be as easy as using a `makefile` or with a few more steps, the commands can be executed from within the virtual environment.

 ## Make

 For Linux based systems a [makefile](https://www.gnu.org/software/make/) is provided.
 It wraps some of the basic command line tools to manage the document repository and the build system.

 `make` - Ensure the the virtual environment is available.
 If it isn't present it will be created and all packages will be installed automatically.
-Type:
+The command:

 ```
 $ make
 ```

-`make clean` - Clean out any transformed document ion (HTML, PDF, etc.) by typing:
+`make clean` - Clean out any transformed documention (HTML, PDF, etc.).
+The command:

 ```
 $ make clean
 ```

-`make remove` - Delete the virtual environment and clear any cached files, type:
+`make remove` - Delete the virtual environment and clear any cached files.
+The command:

 ```
 $ make remove